On Sketching Trimmed Statistics: Introduction

-\paragraph{Experimental Results.} We illustrate the practicality of our algorithms by running experiments on two real world datasets and one synthetic dataset.
-Specifically, we compare our algorithm for computing the $F_p$ moment for the top $k$ frequencies against the classical Count-Sketch.
-Theoretically, we expect Count-Sketch to achieve worse error when given the same space allotment as our algorithm since we do not have the dependence on $k$ that Count-Sketch does.
-We show that this is true in our experiments.
+\paragraph{Experimental results.} We illustrate the practicality of our algorithms by running experiments on two real world datasets and one synthetic dataset.
+Specifically, we compare our algorithm for computing the $F_p$ moment for the top-$k$ frequencies against the classical Count-Sketch and show that our algorithm achieves better accuracy when given the same space allotment.